Frequently Asked Questions

 Where else can I skate in Vancouver?

-Yes, we do skate outside, but in Vancouver it’s very seasonal.
+Outdoor skating in Vancouver is also great, but it’s very seasonal.
 When the weather is good, there are lots of places to skate!
 Outdoors, all you need is a large, flat, smooth area.
 Tennis courts, freshly paved parking lots, lacrosse boxes, smooth paved pathways are all fun to skate on.
 The Stanley Park Seawall is our #1 choice for intermediate to advanced skaters to get outside and skate.
-(Don’t forget your saftey gear!)
+(Don’t forget your safety gear!)
+If you want more ideas for outdoor skating spots, check out our dedicated Google Map here.